What Not to Say to Your Kids: 9 No-Nos (page 2)

 - So Embarrassing!
 9 Things That (May) Scar Your Kid For Life

 - Developmental Activities for Babies: 7 to 9 months

-When your kid's smaller your words aren't as important as your actions—but as your child ages, what you say has a huge effect on his self-esteem.
+When your kid's very young, your words aren't as important as your actions—but as your child ages, what you say has a huge effect on his self-esteem.
 Words can't be deleted like a bad comment on Facebook, so it pays to speak carefully.
-Now, top child experts reveal what not to say to your kids, even when things get heated.
+Child experts reveal what not to say to your kids, even when things get heated.

 - Instead: Focus on positive traits that you'd like to pass on to your kid: creativity, sense of humor, smarts, curiosity.
 Work on improvement instead of setting him up for failure by exploiting his weaknesses.

 "You can't..."
 While you might preach realism as a parent, telling your little one that he simply can't do something that he's attempting is crippling.
 "Children revere what their parents think of them," says Tammy Gold, a parenting coach.
 "A simple insult could crush the self-esteem of a child."

 - Instead: Reserve restrictions to when your kid's safety or behavior is at risk.
 Otherwise, it's important to nurture exploration as part of a healthy childhood.

 "Never."
 Family psychologist Edie Raether takes a hard line against negative parenting.
 "Never say never!
 That is the most important rule, as we all need to dwell in possibilities."

 - Instead: Give your child options.
 For instance, if he wants to take up BMX racing and you think it's too dangerous, what are some other sports or activities he could try instead?

 "I'm gonna kill you!"
 OK, we've all had that moment where terrible words have slipped out.
 But using violent threats—kidding or otherwise—is never okay, according to school social worker Devra Gordon Renner.